 Germany and Great Britain had long maintained ‘Y’ (signals interception) capabilities, the focus of which had been primarily diplomatic and political communications of foreign powers, but assumed interest in military plans and operations as war approached.
 Britain had listening posts throughout the empire, and Germany had established a similar network within the German borders.
 The Nazi interest in the years before the war appears to have been directed more against the Soviet Union: by 1937, from their intercept stations at Treunbritzen, Jüterbog, Königsberg and Breslau, they were picking up a large amount of NKVD traffic stretching from Murmansk to Odessa.
 This activity no doubt continued during the period of the Nazi-Soviet pact (August 1939to June 1941), and helped Hitler prepare for operation Barbarossa.

 Yet, as the awareness of possible clandestine wireless activity within each nation’s borders increased, approaches to the problem started to diverge.
-True, the general methodology and use of technology was very similar, but the geographical and political constrains led the adversaries down different paths.
+True, the general methodology and use of technology were very similar, but the geographical and political constrains led the adversaries down different paths.
 First, the borders in the European theatre of operations remained stable for the British: the Germans had to deal with their fast expanding occupation of new territory.
 While it provided for a steady increase in suitable locations for interception stations (e.g. Brest, in France), it also increased the possible quantity of subversive communications.
 It also put more strain on inter-unit communications, since secure landlines were no longer available, and thus exposed more secret information transfer to interception itself.
 Moreover, the operations were frequently taking place in environments hostile to the invaders, with the risk of sabotage, and, certainly, non-cooperation.

 Another aspect was duplication of effort.
 It sometimes comes a surprise to learn how fragmented the approach of a totalitarian nation could be to intelligence matters.
 Hitler encouraged rivalries, however, and there was a large absence of trust between organisations.
 In fact, the function of the Funkabwehr was split between the OKW unit and a section of the Ordnungspolizei (or Orpo) called the Funkabwehrdienst, which was under the control of Heinrich Himmler.
 Both units were responsible for the location and apprehension of those transmitting illicitly, but for most of the war their missions were divided by what could seem to be an absurd and unproductive distinction.
 Orpo was responsible for identifying clandestine operations against the government and the regime, while the WNV/FU directed its efforts against activities against the state.
 How they could confidently conclude which category a transmission belonged to before analysis, or why they discounted the fact that some factions might effectively be fighting both, has not been explained.
 Britain, on the other hand, maintained a unified control over interception, and generally benefitted from the large amount of trust that existed between the military, the political, the interception and the cryptographic organisations.
 It was not until 1943 that the Orpo and the WNV divided their tasks more sensibly along geographic lines.